-The sections below provide clinicians with comparisons of different currently recommended ARV drugs within a drug class, including information related to the safety and virologic efficacy of different drugs based on clinical trial results and/or post-marketing data, special considerations to take into account, and the rationales for the Panel's recommendations.
+The sections below provide clinicians with comparisons of different, currently recommended ARV drugs within a drug class.
+These comparisons include information related to the safety and virologic efficacy of different drugs based on clinical trial results and/or post-marketing data, specific factors to consider, and the rationales for the Panel's recommendations.